-Research table: Having a child after breast cancer treatment and breast cancer survival
+Research table: Having a child after breast cancer treatment and survival

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table. |

-Introduction: Having a child after completing breast cancer treatment does not appear to be linked to worse survival for women.
+Introduction: Having a child after completing breast cancer treatment doesn’t appear to be linked to worse survival for women.

 Women who become pregnant after completing treatment for breast cancer may be healthier than those who don’t get pregnant [3].
 So, findings from studies on this topic may be limited to these healthier women.